react-made-native-easy/react-made-native-easy.github.io/6-conventions-and-code-style/eslint.md

 Also  we recommend  using eslint for spacing/tabs instead of other methods like`.editorconfig`.
 This way, all the code conventions can be configured via single utility **\(eslint\)**.
 Also, indentations and spacing can be auto fixed by the editor itself with auto fix on save.

 Eslint if configured properly can increase the productivity of team exponentially while maintaing code quality.
-It can prevent human errors and can act as a guardian who maintains code conventions.
+It can prevent human errors and can act as a guardian that maintains code conventions.